High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Correlation between arrival directions of GeV photons and sources from the first year Fermi catalog

-Vertical lines in Fig. \ref{fig:npart} show angular positions of the two minima of probability seen in Fig.~\ref{fig:probability}.
-The minima correspond to the places where the steep rise of the number of signal events changes to a plateau.
-Asymptotic of the signal counts at large $\theta$ gives an estimate of the total number of \gr s contributing to the correlation.
-One can see that only $\sim 66$ out of 2709 events come from the known {\it Fermi} sources. $N_{S,\ 0.1}\simeq 40$ of these 66 events are displaced by less than $0.1^\circ$ from the catalog source position.
-In this circle one expects only $N_{B,\ 0.1}\simeq 2.5$ background events.
-No more than 6 background photons are expected at the 95\% confidence level and no more than 8 background photons are expected at the 99.5\% confidence level.
-The number of events contributing to the correlation within $\theta=0.175^\circ$ circle is $N_{S,\ 0.175}\simeq 66$, while the expected number of background events is $N_{B,\ 0.175}\simeq 7.7$ (12 at 95\% confidence level, 15 at 99\% confidence level).
+Vertical lines in Fig. \ref{fig:npart} show the angular positions of the two minima of probability seen in Fig.~\ref{fig:probability}.
+The minima correspond to the places where the steep rise in the number of signal events changes to a plateau.
+The asymptote of the distribution of signal counts at large $\theta$ gives an estimate of the total number of \gr s contributing to the correlation.
+One can see that only $\sim 77$ out of 3111 events come from known {\it Fermi} sources.
+48 for these 77 events are displaced by less than $0.1^\circ$ from the catalog source position.
+In this circle, one expects only $N_{B,\ 0.1}\simeq 3$ background events.
+No more than seven background photons are expected at the 95\% confidence level and no more than nine background photons are expected at the 99.5\% confidence level.
+The number of events contributing to the correlation within $\theta=0.17^\circ$ circle is $N_{S,\ 0.17}\simeq 71$, while the expected number of background events is $N_{B,\ 0.17}\simeq 7.7$ (13 at the 95\% confidence level, 15 at the 99\% confidence level).